SIGN UP

 The advances in reducing emissions from biomass stoves and furnaces in America have been largely the result of engineering innovation in the private sector with virtually no government support for research and development.
 The Department of Energy has funded extensive research on renewables, but for wood biomass, ethanol has been almost exclusively the favored fuel.

-The EPA jump-started cleaner residential stoves in 1988, and has not revisited its emissions standards since then.
-However, in 1995, Washington State sent another strong message to the industry, setting stricter standards for wood stoves sold in the state.
-Instead of the EPA maximum of 7.5 grams per hour for wood stoves, and 4.5 for pellet stoves, Washington uses 4.5 for wood stoves and 2.5 per hour for pellet stoves.
+The EPA jump-started cleaner residential stoves in 1988, and did not revise its emissions standards until 2015.
+However, in 1995, Washington State set stricter standards for wood stoves sold in the state.
+Instead of the EPA maximum of 7.5 grams per hour for non-catalytic wood stoves and 4.1 g/hr for catalytic wood stoves, Washington used 4.5 for non-catalytic wood stoves and 2.5 per hour for catalytic wood stoves.
+But as of May 15, 2015, all wood and pellet stoves in the United States must emit no more than 4.5 grams per hour.

-The bottom line is that wood stoves used to emit 20 to 40 grams per hour, and those that are still in use give the technology a bad name.
-Wood stoves tend to last a long time and are replaced less frequently than any major appliance.
-In both America and Europe, the future of emissions from biomass use is partially tied to replacing older stoves, and to removing loopholes so that as sales of stoves increase due to higher fossil fuel prices, virtually all new stoves will be ultra clean.
+Wood stoves used to emit 20 to 40 grams per hour, and millions of them are still in use and help form public opinion about the viability wood heat as a clean, renewable energy technology.
+Wood stoves tend to last a long time and are replaced less frequently than other major appliances.
+In both America and Europe the future of emissions from biomass use depends upon the replacement of older stoves, and the removal of loopholes that allow unregulated new stoves to stay on the market.

-Catalytic systems and then non-catalytic alternatives were created in the 1990s to help stove manufacturers alter their product lines to meet the EPA regulations.
+Catalytic systems and then non-catalytic alternatives built in the 1990s helped stove manufacturers produce large firebox stoves that still met the EPA regulations.
 More recently, pellet stoves have come onto the market as an alternative to burning traditional cordwood.
-These stoves are exempt from EPA regulation because their design allows for low emissions.
+These stoves are exempt from EPA regulation partially because they were viewed as sufficiently clean already.

-The potential for biomass stoves to help curb global warming, reduce emissions further and reduce heating bills in both America and Europe lies in developing markets for furnaces.
+The potential for biomass stoves to help curb global warming, reduce emissions further (see the emissions section at the end of the page) and reduce heating bills in both America and Europe lies in developing markets for cleaner and more affordable furnaces, boilers and stoves.
 This is already well underway in Europe, but has yet to take off in America.

 Yes.
 The Alliance for Green Heat supports stricter and more comprehensive national emissions standards.
-The EPA has not revisited their standards since they were first developed in the late 1980s.
+The EPA is now revisiting their standards for the first time since they were developed in the late 1980s.
 Meanwhile, technological advances have all but made EPA standards obsolete.

-For produces that may sell only 10,000 units, costs of those tests may pose serious issues.
-Unlike the “white” appliances (refrigerators, dishwashers, dryers, etc.) that sell hundreds of thousands of units, wood and pellet stove makers have a harder time absorbing the regulatory costs.
-Alleviating this with federal or state funding, may spur a wave of new technological advances, making stoves even cleaner.
-If each stove and each variation of each stove continues to require funding for tests from the manufacturer alone, experimentation may be suppressed.
+For producers that may sell only 10,000 units or less in a year, costs of testing is a significant part of getting a product to market.
+Unlike the "white" appliances (refrigerators, dishwashers, dryers, etc.) that sell hundreds of thousands of units, wood and pellet stove makers have a harder time absorbing the regulatory costs.
+Alleviating this with federal or state funding may spur a wave of new technological advances, making stoves even cleaner.

 Technological advances made in Europe with wood and pellet furnaces have clearly outstripped American companies, partly because that there is a much greater demand for cleaner burning furnaces in Europe.
 These are being imported to America and will help American producers create similar models.

 Research, development and innovation in the thermal biomass arena are happening, and stoves will become cleaner and more efficient every year.
-But the advances are not as fast or as complex as those facing the solar PV industry, for example.
-The United States government and the Department of Energy in particular, has put few research and development resources in this arena, and this should change.
-Not only can the American market compete internationally in producing the cleanest and most efficient models, but the prices of those models need to come down to make them more available to low and middle income families.
+But the advances are not as fast or as complex as those in the solar PV industry, for example.
+Unfortunately, the United States government and the Department of Energy in particular has put few research and development resources in this arena.
+In order for the American market to compete internationally in producing the cleanest and most efficient models, the prices of those models needs to come down to make them more available to low and middle-income families.

 Traditional fireplaces and old-style wood stoves and inserts tend to smoke excessively because their burn methods do not produce complete combustion.
 The smoke associated with these appliances is essentially unburned fuel - potential heat energy sent out of a chimney instead of being put to use.
 In order for wood to burn completely, the proper mix of fuel, oxygen and heat must be managed.
 New hearth products developed over the last few decades include technology to create this optimum combustion environment, producing enough heat to burn away almost all the components of smoke.